scottdevoss/m0_github_challenge/github_steps.md

 # GitHub Steps

-Describe in your own words how to establish a connection between a local repository and a remote repository on GitHub.
+First you need to connect the local and cloud repository so they can interact with each other.